 These insufficiencies are compounded by the fact that, in many tribal areas, overcrowding in correctional facilities is severe.
 For example, at midyear 2001, the Pine Ridge Correctional Facility in South Dakota housed 168 inmates, more than 7.5 times its capacity of 22.
 The Tohono O'odham Detention Center in Arizona housed three times its operating capacity.
 The Navajo Department of Corrections-Window Rock in Arizona was nearly 65 percent above capacity.
 Overall, the 10 largest jails in Indian Country were at 142 percent capacity, and 21 of all 68 tribal facilities were operating above 150 percent capacity.
-Prisons across the United States also are overcrowded, but not nearly to the extent of those in Indian Country.
 At year-end 1998, the most recent year for which data are available, the federal prison system was operating at 27 percent over capacity, and state prisons overall were operating at 13 percent above their highest capacity.

 This stark disparity reveals the need to increase funding for tribal correctional facilities, but Congress and DOJ have failed to even maintain level funding over the last few years.
 In fiscal year 2002, \$35.2 million was provided to construct detention facilities in tribal areas.
-As of May 2002, 16 facilities had received grants for expansion, renovation, or construction; 17 additional facilities had received administrative approval for modification, but funding was still pending.68 The estimated backlog for construction is \$400 million, yet the 2003 enacted budget includes less than \$5 million for tribal detention facilities.
+As of May 2002, 16 facilities had received grants for expansion, renovation, or construction; 17 additional facilities had received administrative approval for modification, but funding was still pending.
+The estimated backlog for construction is \$400 million, yet the 2003 enacted budget includes less than \$5 million for tribal detention facilities.
 The 2004 request provides no funding at all (see table 5.4).